mattansb/Hierarchical-Linear-Models-foR-Psychologists/README.md

 This Github repo contains all lesson files for *Hierarchical Linear Models in R*.
-The goal is to impart students with the basic tools to construct, evaluate and compare various **machine learning models, using [`lme4`](https://cran.r-project.org/web/packages/lme4/index.html/)**.
+The goal is to impart students with the basic tools to construct, evaluate and compare various **(generalized) linear mixed models, using [`lme4`](https://cran.r-project.org/web/packages/lme4/index.html/)**.
 (Materials developed with Yael Bar-Shachar.)